Sued or hassled by a debt collector?

 The law gives you leverage.
 We make it work for you.

 Most people don't realize how much leverage the FDCPA and state law give them — time-barred debt, missing documentation, collector violations.
-We find that leverage, raise it with the collector, and negotiate until your debt is resolved on the best possible terms.
+We find that leverage, build it into your response and settlement offer, and prepare everything for you to review and approve.

 - Free case review — no cost, no obligation

-- Settlement in writing before you pay a cent
+- Any settlement in writing before you pay a cent

 Who's collecting